Haynes, Bedfordshire

 In 1730 the philosopher John Gay became Vicar of Wilshamstead (later adding the living of Haynes).

 Etymology

 The name Haynes is first attested in the Domesday Book of 1086, as Hagenes.
 This derives from an Old English word *hægen or *hagen meaning 'enclosure', in its plural form.

 Manor

-Haynes or Hwanes Manor belonged to Sir Robert Newdigate, who died in 1613, and King James was a regular visitor.
+Haynes or Hawnes Manor belonged to Sir Robert Newdigate, who died in 1613, and King James was a regular visitor.
 Anne of Denmark came in July 1605 and was entertained by a Scottish singing woman and Morris dancers.
 King James came to Haynes on 22 July 1615.
 The next day he heard that his brother-in-law Christian IV was in London at Denmark House, and he raced back riding through a hail storm.

 Haynes manor was acquired in about 1667 by Vice Admiral Sir George Carteret, 1st Baronet (c.1610-1680) of Jersey.

 The present mansion of Haynes Park was built c.1725 by his son John Carteret, 2nd Earl Granville.

+Education

+The majority of this community is in the catchment zone for Robert Bloomfield Academy.

+The majority of this community is in the catchment area for Samuel Whitbread Academy, which has upper secondary and sixth form.